oceanprotocol-archive/OEPs/10/README.md

     - AccessExpireDate: timestamp + expire in seconds

-This receipt is issued by the <code>Ocean's Market contract</code> which implements the payment mechanism in ocean protocol.
+This receipt is issued by the <code>Ocean's Market contract</code> which implements the escrow payment mechanism in ocean protocol.
-### Challenge Identifier
+### Request Identifier

-Challenge identifier is a unique identifier for each resource request.
+Request identifier is a unique identifier for each resource request.
 This identifier is generated by <code>Ocean access control contract</code>.
 The identifier is generated using the below information:

-    - Justified purchase receipt
-    - Resource promise
+    - Resource id
-    - Timestamp
-    - Consumer address hash
+    - Consumer address
-    - Resource owner address hash
+    - Provider address
+    - Consumer temp public key

-The Ocean's access control contract is going to send this challenge identifier to resource owner, which in turn will generate JWT (it has the challenge identifier claim).
+The Ocean's access control contract is going to send this request identifier to resource owner, which in turn will generate JWT (it has the request identifier claim).

 ### JWT Token